Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 5. Continuous monitoring and improvement

 Compliance frameworks need to evolve with policy changes.
-The rollout of eVisas and the gradual withdrawal of physical documents means the Home Office will rely entirely on digital checks in coming years.
-Employers should review systems regularly, update training material when new guidance is issued, and document every change.
-Keeping a compliance log that records updates, audit findings, and remedial steps creates an evidential trail that can be used to show proactive management if the Home Office investigates.
+The rollout of eVisas and the withdrawal of physical documents mean the Home Office increasingly relies on digital checks.
+Employers should review systems regularly, update training when new guidance is issued and document each change.
+Keeping a compliance log that records updates, audit findings and remedial steps creates an evidential trail for any future investigation.

 Right to work compliance is not a one-off event.
-When the process becomes routine and traceable, the risk of civil penalties falls sharply, and the business can demonstrate to the Home Office and clients that its workforce controls are sound.
+When processes are routine and traceable, the risk of civil penalties reduces and the organisation can demonstrate robust workforce controls.

 DavidsonMorris Strategic Insight

 The most pragmatic approach to compliance is consistency.
-It’s relatively easy to write a policy and set up a new system, but unless those measures are applied consistently by everyone involved in recruitment, onboarding and personnel management across your organisation’s network, including all sites and branches, and not just HR, there is risk.
+Policies and systems only protect an organisation if they are applied consistently by everyone involved in recruitment, onboarding and personnel management across all sites and functions.

 Section F: Summary

-The civil penalty regime places the responsibility for preventing illegal working squarely on employers.
-It is a compliance framework built around proof—proof that right to work checks were carried out, proof that records were kept, and proof that controls are ongoing.
+The civil penalty regime places responsibility for preventing illegal working squarely on employers.
+It is a compliance framework built around proof, proof that right to work checks were carried out, proof that records were kept, and proof that controls are ongoing.
 Financial penalties are only one risk.
-Licence loss, criminal prosecution, and reputational harm can follow if breaches are repeated or systemic.
+Licence loss, criminal prosecution and reputational harm can follow if breaches are repeated or systemic.

 Employers can manage these risks through structure and discipline.
-Integrate right to work checks into onboarding, train HR and managers regularly, and align record systems so evidence can be produced at short notice.
-When a Civil Penalty Notice is received, act quickly, gather evidence, and decide whether to pay or challenge within the time limits.
-Swift, informed engagement can make the difference between a reduced penalty and lasting damage to your business.
+Integrating right to work checks into onboarding, training HR and managers regularly and aligning record systems so evidence can be produced at short notice all reduce exposure.
+When a Civil Penalty Notice is received, employers should act quickly, gather evidence and decide whether to pay or challenge within the time limits.

 Maintaining compliance is not just about avoiding fines.
-It protects the organisation’s ability to trade, hire, and plan for the future.
-A transparent and well-documented approach to right to work checks shows clients, regulators, and employees that the business takes its obligations seriously and understands that compliance underpins trust.
+It protects the organisation’s ability to trade, hire and plan for the future.
+A transparent and well-documented approach to right to work checks demonstrates to regulators, clients and employees that immigration compliance is treated as a core governance issue.

 Section G: Need Assistance?

-Deadlines are tight and the first decision can set the tone.
-Take advice quickly so the notice, evidence and timelines are reviewed together.
+Deadlines are tight and the first decision can set the tone for the entire process.
+Taking advice early allows the notice, evidence and timelines to be reviewed together so informed decisions can be made at the outset.

 Section H: FAQs